 The Kensington and Chelsea Compact is a written agreement between the public sector and the voluntary and community sector which strengthens working relations between the sectors.
 The Compact is relevant to all voluntary and community groups working in the Royal Borough, not just those funded by the local public sector.

-We want local voluntary and community groups to sign up to the Kensington and Chelsea Compact to show that they support its commitments and principles.
+We ask local voluntary and community groups to sign up to the Kensington and Chelsea Compact to show that they support its commitments and principles.

 Sign up using our online form to submit a few details about your organisation.

-Current Consultation on Rent Levels for Voluntary Organisations Occupying Council Properties Proposal
+Rent Levels for Voluntary Organisations Occupying Council Properties Policy

 Kensington and Chelsea Social Council